opencadc/storage-inventory/baldur/README.md

 ### baldur.properties

-The configuration in baldur.properties serves two purposes:  to allow certain users access to the service, and to describe the permission rules for URIs that baldur will produce through its REST API.
+The configuration in baldur.properties serves two purposes:  to allow certain users access to the service and to describe the permission rules for URIs that baldur will produce through its REST API.

-The key `users` in baldor.properties is used to list the users who are authorized to make calls to the service.
-The value is a space-separated list of distinguished names of the users allowed to make these calls.
-The distinguished names come from the client certificates used to make the service call.
-For example, this entry all allow client certificates with DNs CN=user1,OU=cadc,O=hia,C=ca and CN=user2,OU=cadc,O=hia,C=ca to call baldur.

 ```
+# space separated list of users who are allowed to call this service
-users = CN=user1,OU=cadc,O=hia,C=ca CN=user2,OU=cadc,O=hia,C=ca
+users = {user identity} ...

+# space separated list of groups who are allowed to call this service
+groups = {group URI} ...

+# one or more entry properties to grant permission to access artifacts
+# - each entry has a name and an Artifact URI pattern (regex)
+# - followed by entry-specific permission keys with a space separated list of group identifiers
+entry = {entry name} {regular expression}`
+{entry name}.anon = {true|false}
+{entry name}.readOnlyGroups = {group URI} ...
+{entry name}.readWriteGroups = {group URI} ...
 ```

-baldur.properties also describes the permissions rules this service reports as grants.
-This consists of an unlimited number of entries (in the format `entry = <name> <regular expression>`) that are compared with the URI of the artifact in each permissions request.
-When the artifact matches an entry, the grant information for that entry is applied.

-Each entry's grant information can be described with three other keys for that entry:
-* `<entryname>.<anon> = <true|false>`
-* `<entryname>.readOnlyGroups = <space separated list of groupURIs>`
-* `<entryname>.readWriteGroups = <space separated list of groupURIs>`
+The `users` value is used to specify the user(s) who are authorized to make calls to the service.
+The value is a space-separated list of user identities (e.g. X500 distingushed name).

+The `groups` value is used to specify the group(s) who are authorized to make calls to the service.
+The value is a space-separated list of group identifiers (e.g. ivo://cadc.nrc.ca/gms?CADC).

+The `{entry name}.anon` flag specifies that all users (including anonymous) can get matching artifacts (default: false).

+The `{entry name}.readOnlyGroups` list specifies the group(s) that can get matching artifacts (default: empty list).

+The `{entry name}.readWriteGroups` list specifies the group(s) that can get/put/update/delete matching artifacts (default: empty list).

-An example permission entry in baldur.properites is:
+### example baldur.properites entry section:
 ```
 entry = TEST ^cadc:TEST/.*
-TEST.anon = true
+TEST.anon = false
 TEST.readOnlyGroups = ivo://cadc.nrc.ca/gms?TestRead
 TEST.readWriteGroups = ivo://cadc.nrc.ca/gms?TestWrite
 ```